Lamplighter: Today

-The Old Lamp-Lighter is another song; its music was written by Nat Simon, the lyrics by Charles Tobias.
-The song was published in 1946.

-Jack the Lamplighter is a character in the film Mary Poppins Returns.

 Modern outdoors usage

-In the late-19th and 20th centuries, most cities with gas streetlights replaced them with new electric streetlights.
+In the late-19th and 20th centuries, most cities with gas streetlights replaced them with electric streetlights.
 For example, Baltimore, the first US city to install gas streetlights, removed nearly all of them in 1957.
 A gas lamp is located at N. Holliday Street and E. Baltimore Street as a monument to the first gas lamp in America, erected at that location.

 However, gas lighting of streets has not disappeared completely from some cities, and the few municipalities that retained gas lighting now find that it provides a pleasing nostalgic effect.
 Gas lighting is also seeing a resurgence in the luxury home market for those in search of historical authenticity.

-The largest gas lighting network in the world is that of Berlin.
+The largest gas lighting network in the world is that of Berlin, Germany.
 With about 37,000 lamps (2014), it holds more than half of all working gas street lamps in the world.
 In central London around 1500 gas lamps still operate, lighting the Royal Parks, the exterior of Buckingham Palace and almost the entire Covent Garden area.
 The Park Estate in Nottingham retains much of its original character, including the original gas lighting network.

-In the United States, more than 2800 gas lights in Boston operate in the historic districts of Beacon Hill, Back Bay, Bay Village, Charlestown, and parts of other neighborhoods.
+In the United States, more than 2800 gas lights in Boston, Massachusetts, operate in the historic districts of Beacon Hill, Back Bay, Bay Village, Charlestown, and parts of other neighborhoods.
 In Cincinnati, Ohio, more than 1100 gas lights operate in areas that have been named historic districts.
-Gas lights also operate in parts of the famed French Quarter and outside historic homes throughout the city in New Orleans.
+Gas lights also operate in parts of the famed French Quarter and outside historic homes throughout the city in New Orleans, Louisiana.